apgaua/homelab/deploy_proxmox_instances/README.md

 You should have a running proxmox server.

-Create user and roles to allow terraform access proxmox server.
+Create user and roles to allow terraform access on proxmox server.
 Follow documentation on [Telmate Proxmox Module](https://registry.terraform.io/providers/Telmate/proxmox/latest/docs) documentation.

 Create SSH keys to allow node access without password.